 OLD BULL PROTEIN GUIDE

-1. Your body needs protein to survive.
+- Your body needs protein to survive.

-2. Most don’t know how much.
+- Most don’t know how much.

-3. Few know why.
+- Few know why.

 Protein promotes muscle protein synthesis and is the building block of bone, muscle, and skin.

-Protein can also help both maintain, and build muscle mass, and support the production of numerous hormones and enzymes the body needs.
+Protein also helps both maintain and build muscle mass and support the production of numerous hormones and enzymes the body needs.Â

-Listen to the OBH podcast: "Why you just Might need some Protein".
+Podcast:Â "Why you just Might need some Protein".
 All the Old Bull Health Podcasts.

-Four key protein points
+Four key protein points.

-2. The most common protein sources include red meat, chicken, and eggs, even though they don't necessarily consume these every day.
+- The most common protein sources include red meat, chicken, and eggs, even though they don't necessarily consume these every day.

-We knew it was time to change the narrative around protein powder.
+Protein is critical to the human body, especially as it ages.
 Muscle mass needs to be retained as you get older.
-No exceptions.
+No exceptions.Â

-Why do you need protein?
+Why you need protein?

 Should you find anything you disagree with or if would like to share a story you have about protein, we would love to hear from you.
 Please use our Contact Us form with the heading "PROTEIN".
 Where possible we have provided links to some of the research available.

-1. What is protein powder?
+1. What is protein powder?Â

-• Macronutrients essential for building muscle mass.
+Macronutrients are essential for building muscle mass.

-• Includes around 20 amino acids.
-Your body can create most of them, except for 9.
+- Your body can create most of them, except for 9.
 You need to get these amino acids from other sources.
+These are known as essential amino acids.

-• Certain amino acids are called conditional amino acids meaning they may only be created when needed, for example, due to a health condition.
+- Certain amino acids are called conditional amino acids meaning they may only be created when needed, for example, due to a health condition.

 2. Why you need protein?

 Your body needs protein to function.
-There are proteins in your organs, muscles, tissues, bones, skin, and hair (Assuming you still have some).
+There are proteins in your organs, muscles, tissues, bones, skin, and hair (Assuming you still have some).Â

-If you don’t get enough protein, our key concern is the loss of muscle mass.
-Muscle mass can mean loss of mobility and independence.
-Keep it as long as you can.
+If you don’t get enough protein, the key concern is the loss of muscle mass.
+Muscle mass can mean a loss of mobility and independence.
+Keep it as long as you can.Â

-Proteins also help with antibodies to fight off infections, our mood, and sleep, keeping existing cells healthy, and helping build new cells.
+Proteins also help with antibodies to fight off infections, our mood, and sleep, keeping existing cells healthy and helping build new cells.

 So, if you want to retain, or regain your current or former glory.
 Or you can feel your muscle mass is going into decline.
 You just might need some protein.